david-macmahon/HashpipeIBVerbs.jl/README.md

 ### Forget wrapper Vectors

-After shutting down the context, any Vectors wrapping the send or receive buffers should not be used.
-It is advised to set the variables holding these references to `nothing` or some other "safe" value.
+After shutting down the `Context`, any `Vector`s wrapping the send or receive buffers should not be used.
+It is advised to set the variables holding these references to `nothing` or some other "safe" value if these variables will be long lived.

 ## Putting it all together